Download a FREE E-Book with 20 Easy Weeknight Dinners

 Instructions

-• Pour sauce into an airtight container and store in the fridge for up to 1 week
+• Store in an airtight container in the fridge for up to 1 week

 Nutrition Information